TilStehle/Java-Kotlin-Swift-Trace-Link-Recovery/README.md

-Open Project in IntelliJ IDEA (Tested with Community Edition 2017.1.4) Set Project SDK to your IntelliJ IDEA-SDK for Plugin development Reimport maven dependencies from .pom-File build run/debug
+Open Project in IntelliJ IDEA (Tested with Community Edition 2017.1.4) Set Project SDK to your IntelliJ IDEA-SDK for Plugin development Add a Dependency to the kotlin plugin to your IntelliJ IDEA-SDK via File -> Project Structure -> SDKs -> *your plugin SDK* -> classpath -> + -> select the kotlin-plugin.jar from the Home Directory of your plugin SDK. it should look something like
+C:\Program Files\JetBrains\IntelliJ IDEA Community Edition *VersionNumber*\plugins\Kotlin\lib\kotlin-plugin.jar
+Reimport maven dependencies from .pom-File build run/debug